Hgoatly/Discover-Skane/testing.md

 4. I have booked a holiday to Skåne, and I want to find out where there are some unspoilt forests and National Parks, so that I can enjoy getting back to nature.
 8. I want find out whether there are any unspoilt forests in Skåne, so that I know whether to book a holiday there where I can 'get away from it all'.

-- Navigate to the 'Lakes and Forests' section.
+- Navigate to the 'Lakes and Forests' section by selecting 'Lakes and Forests' on the navbar, or by scrolling down the page.

   - **Test Case 1**:
     - Ensure that the 'Forests' and 'National Parks' images show pictures of a National Park, and a Forest.
   - **Expected Result**: 'Forests' and 'National Parks' images will be visible.
   - **Actual Result**: 'Forests' and 'National Parks' images are visible.
   - **Pass/Fail**: Pass.

+    - Screenshot of the 'Forests' card, with the image clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/forests-card-screenshot.jpg" alt="Screenshot of the Forests card">
     </div><br>

+    - Screenshot of the 'National Parks' card, with the image clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/national-parks-card-screenshot.jpg" alt="Screenshot of the National Parks card">